The D. Woods Thomas Memorial Fund to Support International Studies

 - Information on when and how you will use the award (include a detailed budget and indicate other support funds);

 - A discussion of how your planned international activity will contribute to your graduate studies; and

 - A statement of your career goals relative to international engagement.

-In addition, include a letter of support (on a separate sheet of paper) from your major professor or departmental graduate program director.
+- In addition, include a letter of support from your major professor or departmental graduate program director.

 ad hoc committee of faculty appointed by the Associate Dean and Director of IPIA.
 Evaluation will be based on adherence to stated eligibility criteria, the strength of the applicant's commitment to an international career, and the perceived contribution of the proposed international activity to the applicant's academic program.